BetterGUI-MC/Docs/src/modifier/nbt.md

   - "23"
 ```

-### Raw Data
+### Raw SNBT Strings

-If you want to set the SNBT directly, you can set it directly as the value of the NBT setting, like this:
+For advanced use cases, SNBT can be specified directly as a string value instead of using structured YAML.
+This bypasses automatic type inference and conversion, allowing direct SNBT syntax:

 :::tabs key:nbt-mode
 == Legacy